 Mithra and Mithras are not, however, the same deity, except in name.
 The exact nature of the connection between the two is still debated, but Clauss states the general attitude of Mithraic scholars quite succinctly: "We cannot account for Roman Mithras in terms borrowed from Persian Mitra" (p.
 7).
 This is a position based on the fact that the defining characteristics of Roman Mithraism - small groups, initiations, masculine exclusivity, underground worship, the god killing a bull, astrological symbolism - aren't found in the Persian worship of Mithra.

 Roman Mithraism can therefore not be said to date back to 2000 BCE; it was a new religion that appears rather suddenly in the Roman empire.

 When did it appear?
 Here is a hard truth: the earliest Mithraic artifact is dated to about 90 CE (Clauss, p.
 21).
 Let me repeat that date: 90 CE.

 This date doesn't require much comment.
 It shows something that may seem radical: any influence between Mithraism and Christianity would have had to have flowed from Christianity to Mithraism, rather than the other way round.
 Mithraism is not, in fact, a pre-Christian religion.

-In summary, the argument that Mithraism was a source for Christian beliefs or practices falls on three ground.
+In summary, the argument that Mithraism was a source for Christian beliefs or practices fails on three grounds.
 First, there would have been no reason for Christianity to have taken anything from Mithraism.
-Second, the elements of Mithraism generally put forward as similar to Christianity are either untrue or in-significant.
+Second, the elements of Mithraism generally put forward as similar to Christianity are either untrue or insignificant.
 Third, and most deadly, Mithraism actually appears after Christianity.

 Did Christianity steal from Mithraism?
 Most definitely not.